Does Truck Toolbox Quality Matter?

 Other Features

-Aside from the lock and the material, good toolboxes include a number of other features that indicate quality construction.
+Aside from the lock and material, good toolboxes include other features that indicate quality construction.
 CTA toolboxes are built with the following:

 • Commercial grade one-piece gaskets.
 These gaskets run the entire circumference of the lid and keep water and dust from seeping in.